amcoolalphonce/Portfolio/README.md

 # 11. Add a model for the projects
 # 12. Run migrations
 # 13. Create a superuser.... python manage.py createsuperuser
+# 14. Register the model into the admin.py